hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 Commits must include Signed-off-by in the commit message (git commit -s).
 This indicates that you agree the commit satisifies the `Developer Certificate of Origin (DCO) <http://developercertificate.org/>`_.

+**Important Github Requirements**

+PLEASE NOTE: Pull requests can only be merged after they have passed all status checks.

+These checks are:

+* The build MUST pass on Jenkins
+* The PR must be approved by at least two reviewers and there cannot be outstanding changes requested